cyrsis/soliditySandbox/README.md

 ## logs
 --------------------------------
+August 4, 2018 5:38 pm
+ - start develop bunch of contract for different things

 August 4, 2018 1:56 am
  - Fix the run config from the bash, speed the development by 30%

 August 3, 2018 8:28 pm
- - Finally done most of the update on my machine, would do some smart contact for now
+ - Finally done most of the® update on my machine, would do some smart contact for now

 July 24, 2018 10:34 am